top of page

 Duck inside the Arthur Avenue Retail Market, which was opened in 1940 as part of New York Mayor Fiorello LaGuardia's initiative to get food vendors off the street and into more sanitary spaces.
 While there were once as many as 150 stalls, there are now around a dozen - including Peter's Meat Market.
 Peter's - known as "Arthur Avenue's Favorite Meating Place" - has been open since 1970, and they make several types of sausage every day as well as offering dry-aged steaks.

-Calabria Pork Store is a relic of the days when butcher shops were so specialized that they only would sell one type of meat, pork being the most popular among Southern Italians.
-All the meat is high quality from trusted farms and butchered in-house daily.
+Calabria Pork Store is a relic of the days when butcher shops were so specialized that they would only sell one type of meat, pork being the most popular among Southern Italians.
+All the meat is high-quality from trusted farms and butchered in-house daily.
 The weight of curing sausage that hangs from the ceiling ranges from 7,000 lbs on a slow day to 12,000 lbs on a weekend.
 After an Arthur Avenue food tour, ask Peter or Rich to make you one of their extraordinary sandwiches to go.
-You can sit and enjoy it outside in Vincent Ciccarone park while watching a game of bocce ball.
-Join us on Arthur Avenue for a food tour of Little Italy in the Bronx!
+You can sit and enjoy it outside in Vincent Ciccarone Park while watching a game of bocce ball.

 Cotenne (Cutica) Braciole Recipe

 Directions: Prep your sauce and bring it to a simmer.
 Unroll the pork skin and rinse it thoroughly in warm water.
 With kitchen scissors, cut it into four rectangles, each approximately 5 inches long.
-Sprinkle the inside of each rectangle with approximately 2 tablespoons grated cheese, 2 tablespoons chopped parsley, 1 teaspoon kosher salt, and 1 teaspoon fresh black pepper.
+Sprinkle the inside of each rectangle with approximately 2 tablespoons of grated cheese, 2 tablespoons of chopped parsley, 1 teaspoon of kosher salt, and 1 teaspoon of fresh black pepper.
 Starting with one of the long ends, roll each rectangle into a cylinder and tie closed with butchers twine.
 Long, sturdy toothpicks can also be used.
-In a high sided sauté pan or skillet, heat the olive oil over medium heat until shimmering.
+In a high-sided sauté pan or skillet, heat the olive oil over medium heat until shimmering.
 Add the rolled bundles and brown on both sides, about one minute each.
 Add the browned pork skin to the pot of simmering tomato ragu.
 Cook for about two hours, though a longer cooking time will only yield a more silky sauce.
-Read more about cotenne, pork skin braciole